sudipti17/ragie-python/README.md

 ## Overview

-ragie-python is the official Python SDK for ragie — a managed Retrieval-Augmented Generation (RAG) platform.
-Instead of setting up vector databases, chunking strategies, or ingestion pipelines, ragie gives you secure, production-ready RAG APIs that you can call directly from Python.
+ragie-python is the official Python SDK for Ragie: a managed Retrieval-Augmented Generation (RAG) platform.
+Instead of setting up vector databases, chunking strategies, or ingestion pipelines, Ragie gives you secure, production-ready RAG APIs that you can call directly from Python.

 With ragie-python, you can:
 - Upload and manage documents with metadata.
 - Run semantic retrieval with optional reranking.
 - Sync external sources (Google Drive, Notion, Confluence, etc.).
-- Build RAG-powered apps in minutes — no infrastructure needed.
+- Build RAG-powered apps in minutes: no infrastructure needed.

-## Why ragie?
+## Why Ragie?

 - **Speed to value**: Go from zero to a functioning RAG system in minutes: no infrastructure to manage.
 - **Quality retrieval**: Metadata filters and optional reranking improve precision and relevance.